The Ripple Effect Model

 Being self-confident means having more self-compassion, and consequently being able to extend empathy to others.
 People who are “smart about their emotions” have no problem accepting, respecting, and valuing others: they are aware that others have strengths and areas of improvement of their own, and do not try to change what they know is outside their control.
 They appreciate human interconnectedness, and are therefore committed to helping others achieve their goals, supporting their personal growth, and inspiring people to do the same.

-Self-confidence translates into taking an active interest in others’ feelings and perspectives at any given moment (empathic concern), and a willingness to mentor or coach others whenever the need arises.
+Deep Self-confidence translates into taking an active interest in others’ feelings and perspectives at any given moment (empathic concern), and a willingness to mentor or coach others whenever the need arises.

 Empathic concern is the cornerstone of building a long-lasting, trusting connection with others; and this ability to connect is the only path towards working effectively in teams, teaching, coaching and mentoring others, inspiring them, and, overall, having healthy relationships.
 Emotionally intelligent people know that the relationships they have with others is a reflection of the relationship they have with themselves.
 They also know that having healthy relationships means that they can receive candid feedback, which, when combined with self-control, adaptability, and a positive outlook, is a gateway to increasing emotional self-awareness and self-knowledge; and this, in turn, improves their ability to connect with others and build healthy relationships.

-Self-confidence, therefore, translates into building healthy relationships; and healthy relationships, contribute to increasing self-confidence.
+Deep Self-confidence translates into building healthy relationships; and healthy relationships, contribute to increasing self-confidence.

-Last but not least, in times of conflict, instead of blaming others for “making them feel” a certain way, emotionally intelligent people pay attention to their body signals, and use them to make decisions and solve problems, as well as to bring awareness to unconscious patterns.
+Last but not least, in times of conflict, instead of blaming others for making them feel a certain way, emotionally intelligent people pay attention to their body signals, and use them to make decisions and solve problems, as well as to bring awareness to unconscious patterns.
 They analyze their past without judgement, in order to understand where these patterns are coming from; they take responsibility for what they feel, while building strategies to manage their emotions instead of letting their emotions take over.
 Emotionally intelligent people know that it is so much easier to change themselves than to change everyone else around them.

 Self-confidence, combined with social awareness and attentional focus, leads to an increased ability to manage conflict.